Be the first to hear the latest.

-The law authorizes $1.2 trillion for transportation and infrastructure spending— $550 billion of that figure must be spent before 2026.
+The law authorizes $1.2 trillion for transportation and infrastructure spending at the state and local levels. $550 billion of that figure must be spent before 2026.

-While “infrastructure” does refer to physical infrastructure like roads and bridges, IIJA funding is available to a wide variety of projects in areas like utilities, broadband connectivity, public safety, cybersecurity environmental remediation, resiliency and more.
+IIJA funding is available for physical infrastructure, such as roads and bridges, and for projects in areas such as utilities, broadband connectivity, public safety, cybersecurity environmental remediation, resiliency and more.

-While the Infrastructure Investment and Jobs Act is the official name, this funding opportunity is also referred to as the Bipartisan Infrastructure Law (BIL), the Bipartisan Infrastructure Bill (BIB), INVEST in America Act, the Jobs Act and the Infrastructure Act.
+The IIJA is also referred to as the Bipartisan Infrastructure Law (BIL), the Bipartisan Infrastructure Bill (BIB), INVEST in America Act, the Jobs Act, and the Infrastructure Act.

-Broadband allocations will primarily be disbursed by select federal organizations as well as individual states.
+Broadband allocations will be primarily disbursed by select federal organizations and individual states.

 Lowering overall internet service costs and increasing internet access can help lead to greater digital equity.

-The funding supports initiatives that include deployment, digital inclusion efforts, rural utilities, middle-mile projects, computer training and more.
+The funding supports options that include deployment, digital inclusion efforts, rural utilities, middle-mile projects, computer training and more.

-Airport terminals: Projects that replace aging terminals and increase terminal energy efficiency.
+Projects that replace aging terminals and increase terminal energy efficiency

-Air traffic facilities: Projects that replace facilities and equipment and improve safety and security.
+Projects that replace facilities and equipment and improve safety and security

 More information about funding opportunities is available through the Federal Aviation Administration.